What is a dark and moody photography style?

 - Decrease shadows and blacks

 - Shift the yellow hue slider down to make the greens more brown

 - Create contrast with an S-curve in the tone curve panel

 - Fade the blacks using the tone curve panel

 Further reading: 3 quick ways to dodge and burn in Lightroom Classic

-Processed image on the left, using the Lightroom tweaks listed above, and on the right is the image straight out of camera.
+For the final image on the left I used the Lightroom photo editing steps listed above.
+The image on the right is the before image, straight out of camera

 - Consider the colors of the scene and your subject